eduard93/Articles/Azure_VIP.md

 systemctl restart network
 ```
 4. For each VM, enable [System or User assigned identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/managed-identity-best-practice-recommendations).
 5. For each identity, assign the permissions to modify Network Interfaces.
-It should be a [Network Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#network-contributor) on the resource group if you want to go with system roles (or your subscription does not allow custom roles).
-Preferably, however, you can create custom roles; the minimum permission set in that case would be:
+To do that create a [custom role](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles), the minimum permission set in that case would be:
 ```json
 {
   "roleName": "custom_nic_write",